LucasJJulien/definitive-opensource/README.md

-<p align="center"> ```v0.1.1-alpha``` </p>
+<table align="center"><tr><td>v0.1.1-alpha</td></tr></table>

 <h1 align="center"> definitive-opensource </h1>
-<p align="center"> A definitive list of the best of everything open source </p>
+<p align="center"> A definitive list of the best of everything </p>

 > [!NOTE]
+> Project is currently in the alpha stage and under heavy development.
+Formatting is still rough, a universal organization system has not yet been implemented, and many popular open-source projects are not yet included.
+Consult the roadmap for further information regarding development.

+> [!TIP]
 > Submit or make changes by forking this repo, editing, commiting, and opening a pull-request.
 Please make sure you include a description of what you have updated or added.

-> [!TIP]
-> For an open source project to be approved for submission, the repo MUST have over 1k stars, and preferably over 5k stars - but this is flexible.
+For an open source project to be approved for submission, the repo MUST have over 1k stars, and preferably over 5k stars - but this is flexible.
 If the app is extraordinary or does a task nothing else does, it will most likely be accepted.
 The app should also have relatively recent commits or something that signifies active development.

 > [!CAUTION]
 > Star count last updated 10/15/2024.
 API retrieval system of stars currently being implemented for always up-to-date star counts.